Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 Defense in Depth: Auto Mode in Your Security Stack

-Auto mode is one layer.
-By itself, it provides more protection than bypassPermissions but is not as thorough as manually reviewing each action.
+Auto Mode is one layer.
+On its own, it provides more protection than bypassPermissions but less than manually reviewing each action.
 The strongest security posture combines multiple layers:

 Layer 1: Permission rules.
 Your settings.json allow/deny rules resolve before the classifier runs.
 Use them for deterministic control over specific tools and commands.

-Layer 2: Auto mode classifier.
-Evaluates everything that permission rules do not catch.
+Layer 2: Auto Mode classifier.
+Evaluates everything the permission rules do not catch.
 Reasons about context, not just pattern matching.

 Layer 3: Hooks.
 PreToolUse hooks run custom logic before the permission system.
 The Permission Hook provides LLM-powered auto-approval with a three-tier system (fast approve, fast deny, LLM analysis).
-Hooks and auto mode can coexist: hooks run first and can approve, deny, or escalate before the classifier sees the action.
+Hooks and Auto Mode coexist: hooks run first and can approve, deny, or escalate before the classifier sees the action.

 Layer 4: Sandboxing.
 OS-level sandboxing restricts filesystem and network access at the kernel level.
 Even if the classifier misses something, the sandbox prevents Bash commands from reaching resources outside defined boundaries.
-This is especially important because the classifier evaluates intent, while the sandbox enforces hard boundaries.
+This matters because the classifier evaluates intent, while the sandbox enforces hard boundaries.

 Layer 5: Self-validating agents and stop hooks.
 These ensure agents complete tasks correctly and do not drift from their assigned scope, adding another verification layer on top of permission controls.